Vaginal Yeast Infection During PregnancySkip to the navigation

-If you are pregnant, do not use nonprescription yeast infection medicine without first discussing your symptoms with your doctor.
+If you are pregnant, do not use nonprescription yeast infection medicine unless you discuss it with your doctor first.
 Experts recommend that during pregnancy:1

 In the past, nystatin (such as Mycostatin) was the drug of choice for the first trimester of pregnancy.
 But now all vaginal medicines are considered safe during pregnancy.